26nguyej/jacobnguyen16/_posts/2026-02-04-daily-journal.md

 # Daily Journal

+### March 24
+Today I worked on the 1995 extraction, which ran into some problems with the page alignment and had to rerun multiple times.
+It failed to extract the senior sections and more, which added to the compile time largely.

 ### March 23
 Today I worked on completing the final step for a handful of yearbooks from the 1980s that were missing the final target schema transformation.